-- Applicants should have a sufficient level of English proficiency to enable them to realistically accomplish full-time graduate level study in the U.S.
+- Applicants should have a sufficient level of English proficiency to enable them to engage in full-time graduate level study in the U.S.

 - TOEFL is required of all applicants.
-A score of 575 (paper-based test) or 90 (computer-based test) is desirable.
-However 600/100 is preferable.
+A score of 70 on the Paper-delivered Test and 90 on the IBT (Internet-based Test) is desirable; however, scores of 80/100 are preferable.
 GRE is required for applicants seeking admission in all fields except law and business.
 Applicants must score above the 50th percentile in either section.
-A minimum 550 GMAT score is required for Master candidates and a minimum score of 600 is required for Ph.D.
+A minimum 550 GMAT score is required for Master’s candidates; a minimum score of 600 is required for Ph.D. candidates.
 The Embassy will register pre-selected applicants for those tests.

-- Applicants should have a high motivation and a serious commitment to completing the program and to return home.
+- Applicants should have a high motivation and a serious commitment to completing the program as scheduled and to returning home.

 - Applicants seeking to pursue a Ph.D. must detail their intended research area and be prepared to submit a writing sample.

 - Applicants with no extensive or recent U.S. experience will be given preference.

 - No applicant may receive more than one Fulbright Student grant, including Humphrey Scholar alumni.
 This does not apply to the Foreign Language Teaching Assistant (FLTA) Program alumni.